analiapcamargo/chico_barbearia/README.md

-# Projeto Chico Barbearia
+# Project Chico Barbearia

-## HTML e CSS básicos
+## Basic HTML and CSS

-* Responsivo para dispositivos móveis
-* Lista não ordenada
-* Menu com âncora
-* Navegação entre páginas
+* Responsive to all screens
+* Unordered List

 ## Preview